-In addition to our school expectations, our affective curriculum is informed by the General Capabilities in the Australian Curriculum.
-The General Capabilities encompass the knowledge, skills, behaviours, and dispositions that, together with curriculum content in each learning area and the cross-curriculum priorities, will assist students to live and work successfully in the twenty-first century.
+The General Capabilities in the Australian Curriculum encompass the knowledge, skills, behaviours, and dispositions that, together with curriculum content in each learning area and the cross-curriculum priorities, will assist students to live and work successfully in the twenty-first century.

 The Personal and Social Capability is one of the seven General Capabilities that outlines student developmental stages of self-awareness, self-management, social awareness and social management.
-The behavioural and social emotional skills in this capability are to be taught through the learning areas of the approved curriculum, www.acara.edu.au
+The behavioural and social emotional skills in this capability are to be taught through the learning areas of the approved curriculum. www.acara.edu.au